Everest Base Camp with Island Peak Expedition - 16 Days

 It is the most sought-after peak among many adventurers seeking a wild adventure in the Himalayas.
 Just as much as the climb is adventurous, it's equally cultural.
 During the Island Peak Climbing Trip, you will stay at numerous pristine Sherpa hamlets, visit tranquil monasteries, learn about their unique culture, customs, and traditions, eat excellent local food, and discover the various biodiversity.

 The 16 days climb to Island Peak is paired with trekking to Everest Base Camp and Kala Patthar.
-We have built an itinerary that includes arrival and departure days to and from Nepal a full-day sightseeing tour in Kathmandu, a leisure day in Kathmandu, and a trek to Everest Base Camp and Kala Patthar.
+We have built an itinerary that includes arrival and departure days to and from Nepal a full-day sightseeing tour in Kathmandu, a leisure day in Kathmandu, and a trek to Everest Base Camp and Kalapathar.
 It includes a whole list of varied events that will, without a doubt, give you the authentic taste of calm alongside adventure that the Everest region is known for!

-Island Peak Climbing with Ebc Trek for 16 days in spring and autumn is available for booking at Outfitter Nepal!
+Island Peak Expedition with Ebc Trek for 16 days in spring and autumn is available for booking at Outfitter Nepal!
 We offer group and private departures to Island Peak.
 Find the list of the dates that are open for booking, and do let us know if you want a private group departure or given dates are not suitable for you and you need another date.
 We are ready to depart for the Island Peak on any date.
 Come join us on this epic adventure in the Everest region.

 • Climbing 6000+ meter peak in the Everest region